Index of Production, UK: March 2024

 1. Main points

-• Monthly manufacturing output remained flat (0.0%) in January 2024 but saw a mixed profile of growth at the sub-level with increases in 7 of its 13 sub-sectors.
+• Monthly manufacturing output rose by 0.3% in March 2024 and saw a mixed profile of growth at the sub-level, with increases in 5 of its 13 subsectors.

 Back to table of contents